Boulevards & Byways

 Santa Maria Magdalena de Pazzis Cemetery

-The Santa Maria Magdalena de Pazzis Cemetery is the final resting place of many of Puerto Rico’s most prominent natives and residents.
+Before you reach El Morro, you will see the beautiful Santa Maria Magdalena de Pazzis Cemetery is the final resting place of many of Puerto Rico’s most prominent natives and residents; artists, politicians, musicians, and painters.

-If you plan to visit the cemetery it can be accessed by walking on Calle Norzagaray.
-At the parking garage, located underneath the Plaza del Quinto Centenario, continue on Calle Del Cementerio.
-Go through the underground tunnel to reach the cemetery’s entrance.
+If you plan to visit the cemetery it can be accessed by walking on Calle Norzagaray to the parking garage located underneath the Plaza del Quinto Centenario.
+Continue on Calle Del Cementerio and through the underground tunnel to reach the cemetery’s entrance.

 Plaza de Beneficencia

 In the plaza is a statue in honor of Eugenio Maria de Hostos.
-Importantly known as “The Great Citizen of the Americas” he was an advocate for Puerto Rico’s independence.
-Along with being an educator, lawyer, philosopher, sociologist, and writer.
+Importantly known as “The Great Citizen of the Americas” he was an advocate for Puerto Rico’s independence and an educator, lawyer, philosopher, sociologist, and writer.

 Casa Blanca Museum

-Tucked on the southwest end of Calle Beneficencia and San Sebastian Street, visitors can tour the gardens, mansion living spaces, a display of artifacts, and historic information.
+Continue walking and tucked on the southwest end of Calle Beneficencia and San Sebastian Street on the right, is Casa Blanca, built in 1521 for Juan Ponce de Leon and his family.
+It is the oldest house on the island.
+Visitors can tour the lovely gardens, mansion living spaces, a display of artifacts, and historic information.

 Calle Sol

-Walk to San Sebastian Street and turn right on Calle Sol.
+From San Sebastian Street turn onto Calle Sol.
 Bursting with brightly painted houses and flowers, it’s a favorite of mine.
 A street that’s really a staircase.
 Now that’s unusual!

 La Rogativa statue

-She created this statue to celebrate a procession of faith, famous in history.
-The British were about to attack the Spanish army in 1797.
-The Bishop and towns-women held a procession.
-Subsequently, the British gave up the attack, thinking the women were Spanish army reinforcements.
+When the British were about to attack the Spanish army in 1797, the Bishop and towns-women came up with a brilliant plan to protect the city.
+They held a procession, and subsequently, the British gave up the attack thinking the women were Spanish army reinforcements.

 Limber